-At first glance, the closed-ended question cited in our previous example, "Do you think large corporations fire employees without good reason?," would seem to be excellent for use on a wrongful termination questionnaire.
-In an actual case, closer examination revealed, however, that while the question was not a particularly bad one, it was not a particularly good one, either.
+At first glance, the closed-ended question cited in our previous example, "Do you think large corporations fire employees without good reason?," would seem to be an excellent one to use on a questionnaire for a wrongful termination case.
+In an actual case, closer examination revealed that while the question was not a particularly bad one, it was not a particularly good one, either.

-Through research, we discovered that the response pattern to this question was rather balanced-that is, roughly the same number of people say "Yes" as say "No." What this response pattern would mean in the courtroom is demonstrated in Graph 1, below.
+Through research, we discovered that the response pattern to this question was rather balanced-that is, roughly the same number of people say "Yes" as say "No." What this response pattern would mean in the courtroom is demonstrated in the accompanying Graph 1.